christophermorin/bitsCraft-webapp/devBlog.md

 2. Do I use recursion to do the scanning process when placing terrain and resource nodes, or do it with iteration?
    [x] - I went with an interate approach.
 Recursion was fun but the iteration avoids any stack overflow (I had checks in place to avoid this anyways), and once again it made my methods much more compact and more SRP.

+3. Deciding how to interact with the game.
+At first a simple console interface with readline.
+Now looking into creating a bash script and named pipes (FIFO) into the program.
    .
    .
    .